 Key practices for customer data security

 Every security breach is possible to prevent, but not always to fix.
 Correctly implemented security software combined with understanding of your business soft spots is the recipe for reliable protection.
 Here are the components:

 Before taking any extra security steps, make sure you have the latest CMS version of your platform and have all security patches installed as soon as they are released.
 Don’t put off the updates for later.
 It helps to cover common security issues of the CMS you use on time.

 Make sure you accept payments through verified systems that have secure transaction channels and require additional authorization.
 Any seller of any size must be PCI compliant to accept electronic payments, and if you work with a big payment provider, they can handle it for you.
 PCI DSS means “Payment Card Industry Data Security Standard” and indicates that the service provider meets the official requirements of PCI compliance.
 Setting limits for the payments and monitoring transaction sizes and frequency can also serve you well.
 You are the expert in your business and know your customer behavior.
 You can set the total value you accept from one account in one day and a limit for the number of purchases in a period of time.
 Therefore, you will notice if something is suspicious.

 Add two-factor authentication

 This is one of the most secure ways both for you and your customers to preserve personal information.
-With 2FA, thу system requires additional piece of personal information besides login and password to give access to the user.
-It can be a SMS-code, an answer to a secret question or any other information a user can provide immediately.
-It creates significant protection against unauthorised access to user accounts.
+With 2FA, thу system requires additional pieces of personal information besides login and password to give access to the user.
+It can be an SMS code, an answer to a secret question, or any other information a user can provide immediately.
+It creates significant protection against unauthorized access to user accounts.

 Demand stronger passwords